The Killian Curse

 The Killian Curse is a New Zealand kidult horror-fantasy television show, directed by Thomas Robins and Wayne Vinton.
-Starring Nick Blake and local New Zealand children, The Killian Curse tells the 21 stories of the students from Room 21, who must each face an evil curse placed on them by the sinister Charles Killian.
+Starring Nick Blake and local New Zealand children, The Killian Curse tells 21 stories of the students from Room 21, who must each face an evil curse placed on them by the sinister Charles Killian.
 Killian wants to get revenge on the people who caused his death shortly after founding the school in 1906.
 He needs to capture eleven souls to rise from the dead.
 There are two series, which first aired in 2006 and 2008.